-- The use of rings or caps and gowns is not in keeping with the simplicity requirement for elementary graduation. - Special ceremonies will not be conducted for kindergartens because according to state law, kindergarten is considered part of the elementary school.
+• Special ceremonies will not be conducted for kindergartens because according to state law, kindergarten is considered part of the elementary school.

-4.15 HOME-STUDY ASSIGNMENTS
+4.14 HOME WORK ASSIGNMENTS

-Student home-study assignments create opportunities for important interactions among schools, families, students, and other adults who help care for children.
+Home-work assignments create opportunities for important interactions among schools, families, students, and other adults who help care for children.
 Well-designed practice helps students learn.
-Homework guidelines should be developed based on age- appropriate developmental stages of the child.
+Homework guidelines should be developed based on age appropriate developmental stages of the child.

-4.16 DISTANCE LEARNING
+4.15 DISTANCE LEARNING